From Tea to Real Estate and Soy Milk and back to Tea – the six-generation saga of the family of Kwan Fan-fat (關奮發)

 Left: East Asia Food Product’s plant (KSEN, 1954-7-2); Right: East Asia’s B-8 Milk ad

-Kwan Fan-fat had four sons and he was predeceased by his third son Kwan Koam-pui (關鑑培).
-The eldest son Kwan Kwong-pui (關廣培) was a graduate of Lingnan and studied in Ohio and Michigan in the US in the 1930s.
+Kwan Fan-fat had four sons and two daughters and he was predeceased by his third son Kwan Koam-pui (關鑑培).
+(TKP, 1983-11-2) The eldest son Kwan Kwong-pui (關廣培) was a graduate of Lingnan and studied in Ohio and Michigan in the US in the 1930s.
 The youngest son Kwan Kam-pui (關錦培) married Wong Hing-yee, the sister of a Canton merchant in 1949 and later served as director of Fontana Estates and was one of the pallbearers of famous socialite Kwan Pui-ying (wife of high-ranking police officer Szeto Che-yan) in 1975.
 In 1971, Kam-pui’s son Kwan Lai-man (關澧文) married Ko Ling-yee (高令儀), the third daughter of Ko Fook-wing J.P. (高福永), Cambridge-trained solicitor (co-founder of the law firm of Lau, Chan & Ko) and the eighth son of Ko Ho-ning (高可寧), the king of pawnshops and major landlord.

-Kwan Fan-fat’s third son Kwan Hok-pui (關學培) also went to Lingnan and worked at Vitasoy as factory manager before launching rival beverage manufacturer East Asia Food Products in 1952 with the financial support of his father and other prominent business figures such as the banker and politician Sir Sik-Nin Chau (see article on Sik Yuen and Susan Yuen) and banker Huo Pao-tsai (霍寶材,1909-1987), both of whom had served as chairman of the firm.
+Kwan Fan-fat’s second son Kwan Hok-pui (關學培) also went to Lingnan and worked at Vitasoy as factory manager before launching rival beverage manufacturer East Asia Food Products in 1952 with the financial support of his father and other prominent business figures such as the banker and politician Sir Sik-Nin Chau (see article on Sik Yuen and Susan Yuen) and banker Huo Pao-tsai (霍寶材,1909-1987), both of whom had served as chairman of the firm.
 The eldest son of Fok Chi-ting (霍芝庭, 1877-1939), the owner of the gambling concession in Kwangtung province during the 1920s and 1930s, Huo ran the Bank of Canton in HK (later acquired by Security Pacific in 1988) and built Hotel Grande in Macau and was a noted antique collector as president of the Min Chiu Society.
 Huo was also an in law of Kwan Hok-pui as his son Rex Huo Wai-chiu (霍偉釗 1937-2014) married Kwan’s daughter Bonnie Kwan (關天穎, painter, president of Zonta Society and chair of HKU Museum Society).

 East Asia built a 2-story plant at 505 Castle Peak Road in Cheung Sha Wan designed by the architect Chau Iu-nin, constructed by Wing Lee & Co (see article on Tam Shiu-hong) and equipped with state-of -the-art bottle washing machines, water filtration system and boilers.
 The first product launched by East Asia was a soy milk product called B-8 Milk (“衛力奶”), one of the first competitors to the popular Vitasoy in the HK market.
 To promote B-8, Kwan recruited some of the top salesmen from Vitasoy and employed an aggressive marketing strategy which involved giving out free bottles in the top movie theaters, sponsoring sports events such as dragon boat races and outdoor and print advertising.
 Unfortunately, B-8 was unable to compete with Vitasoy and faded into history after few years of operations.